nzilbb/qb-pairwise-public/README.md

 # Do 'leaders' sound different from 'laggers?
 Exploring the perceptual similarity of New Zealand English voices

-Elena Sheard, Jen Hay, Joshua Wilson Black, Robert Fromont, Lynn Clark
+Elena Sheard, Jen Hay, Joshua Wilson Black, Lynn Clark

 ## How to use this repository